alinradut/apple-iap-receipt-validator/README.md

 # appstore-receipt-validator
-A Mac app that allows you to query Appstore receipts against the Apple receipt validation server.
+A Mac app that allows you to query In-App Purchases receipts against the Apple receipt validation server.